awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-laravel-tutorial.md

 So far, so good\.
 Next you'll add a database to your environment and configure Laravel to connect to it\.

-## Add a Database to Your Environment<a name="php-laravel-tutorial-database"></a>
+## Add a database to your environment<a name="php-laravel-tutorial-database"></a>

 Launch an RDS DB instance in your Elastic Beanstalk environment\.
 You can use MySQL, SQLServer, or PostgreSQL databases with Laravel on Elastic Beanstalk\.
 For this example, we'll use MySQL\.

 **Note**
 Running an Amazon RDS instance in your Elastic Beanstalk environment is great for development and testing, but it ties the lifecycle of your database to your environment\.
-See [Launching and Connecting to an External Amazon RDS Instance in a Default VPC](rds-external-defaultvpc.md) for instructions on connecting to a database running outside of your environment\.
+See [Launching and connecting to an external Amazon RDS instance in a default VPC](rds-external-defaultvpc.md) for instructions on connecting to a database running outside of your environment\.

 **To add an RDS DB instance to your Elastic Beanstalk environment**